Don’t forget to catch up on IgoMorocco Sahara Desert tour part 1 before you dive into this one.

-Whilst being shown around the village, we were welcomed into a local house, where we were also shown how hand-woven carpets are made, and transported to the cities like Marrakesh to be sold to tourists but the true purpose of this was a subtle sales pitch.
-Oh yes the old man in this little clay house came prepped with a Credit Card machine and tried to sell us some carpets.
+Whilst being shown around the village, we were welcomed into a local house, where we were also shown how hand-woven carpets are made and transported to the cities like Marrakesh to be sold to tourists but the true purpose of this was a subtle sales pitch.
+Oh yes, the old man in this little clay house came prepped with a Credit Card machine and tried to sell us some carpets.
 He even advised the carpets would be delivered by courier, more specifically by DHL.
 Let’s just say none of us took a bite and the friendly old man couldn’t wait to get us out of his house to bring in the next load of tourists.

-I have to be honest here, if there were less tourists, fewer vehicles lining the narrow fault, walking through the footholds of this limestone gorge would have felt far more impressive.
+I have to be honest here, if there were fewer tourists, fewer vehicles lining the narrow fault, walking through the footholds of this limestone gorge would have felt far more impressive.
 I don’t know it might be just me but whenever a space like this is crawling with tourists it just takes away some of the magic.
 However in saying that, as I stood in the footholds and looked up at the sheer size it did make me feel quite insignificant in the grand scale of things.

 Are we there yet?

 Finally after hours of driving through the barren lands. the Sahara desert dunes were on the horizon.
-The excitement built, the adrenaline started to pump as we pulled into one of the hotels, the realisation hit and a few even got giddy; we were about to go into the Sahara Desert.
+The excitement built, the adrenaline started to pump as we pulled into one of the hotels, the realization hit and a few even got giddy; we were about to go into the Sahara Desert.

-THE MAIN EVENT.
+THE MAIN EVENT

-We pulled into a desert hotel, a rep from IGoMorocco greeted us and reeled off the names of those of us who booked through IGoMorocco.
+We pulled into a desert hotel, a rep from IGoMorocco greeted us and reeled off the names of those of us who actually booked through IGoMorocco.
 It somewhat felt like a school trip, having your name called out and stepping off the van.
 Eight of us stepped off, grabbed our things and were shepherded over to another area, while the rest of the group drove off to wherever their tour companies were situated.